 All internal and external devices are connected to the main board of the C5 control panel (RG1 in wiring diagrams) located in the automation box.
-Automation box is fitted at the top part of the heat exchanger section.
+Automation box is fitted at the front of the unit, top part of the heat exchanger section.
+Box is airtight and is opened by removing four screws and pressing the four latches on the sides of the box.